skip to main content

 Bringing Video Description into the 21st Century Webinar

 This an archive video of the Video Description Research and Development Center webinar #1 - Bringing Video Description Into The 21st Century.
 The webinar occurred January 24, 2012.
 Topics in this webinar include: (1) A teachers' guide to using video description; (2) A comprehensive overview of resources for obtaining described materials; and (3) A sneak peak at the description technologies of the future being developed at the VDRDC.
-Presenters included Dr. Joshua Miele, Director of the VDRDC; Jim Stovall, President of Narrative TV Network; Jason Stark, Director of the Described and Captioned Media Program; Joel Snyder, Director of the Audio Description Project at the American Council of the Blind; and Emily Bell, Multimedia Manager at CaptionMax. about webinar, educators, technology, description
+Presenters included Dr. Joshua Miele, Director of the VDRDC; Jim Stovall, President of Narrative TV Network; Jason Stark, Director of the Described and Captioned Media Program; Joel Snyder, Director of the Audio Description Project at the American Council of the Blind; and Emily Bell, Multimedia Manager at CaptionMax. about webinar, educators, description, technology

 How Description Can Be Effectively Used in the Classroom